Eqrem Vlora: Collaboration

 Vlora welcomed the Italian invasion of April 1939 and had close links to the Italian fascists.
 In 1942, Mustafa Merlika-Kruja appointed him Minister for Kosovo, the western half of which had been incorporated to Albania.
 His anti-Slavic policies, however, gave rise to widespread resistance among the Serbs and Montenegrins.
 In the summer of 1944, he was made Foreign Minister and Minister of Justice before going into Italian exile during the communist takeover.
 He died in Vienna and was buried at the Neustift am Walde Cemetery till 30 March 2014.
 Since 30 March 2014 his remains were reinterred in Vlorë.

 Writer

 As a writer, Eqrem bej Vlora is remembered for his monograph Aus Berat und vom Tomor: Tagebuchblätter ('From Berat and Tomorr: Pages of a Diary', Nga Berati në Tomorr dhe kthim : ditar), Sarajevo 1911, and, in particular, for his two-volume German-language memoirs, published posthumously as Lebenserinnerungen ('Memoirs'), Munich 1968, 1973, which provide insight into the world of an early 20th-century Albanian nobleman.
 They have recently been translated into Albanian as Kujtime ('Memoirs'), Tirana 2002, and Turkish as Osmanli Arnavutluk'undan anilar, 1885-1912 ('Notes from Ottoman Albania, 1885-1912'), Istanbul 2006.
-Unpublished remains his monumental 1200-page typescript Beiträge zur Geschichte der Osmanienherrschaft in Albanien: eine historische Skizze ('Contributions to the History of Ottoman Rule in Albania: an Historical Sketch'), from which this account of the noble families of Medieval Albania is taken.
+Unpublished remains his monumental 1200-page typescript Beiträge zur Geschichte der Türkenherrschaft in Albanien: eine historische Skizze ('Contributions to the History of Ottoman Rule in Albania: an Historical Sketch'), from which this account of the noble families of Medieval Albania is taken.